 Now, check out all the data you have to work with.
 At a glance, you can see what’s popular and relevant to your readers.
 From this list, you can jot down the keywords you want to rank for.

-Looking for more info about Ahrefs?
-Read my full review here.
-[Link to full review.]
+Looking for more info?
+Read my full review of Ahrefs here!

 If you aren’t sure how many times to include keywords in your content, don’t worry—I’ll come back to that later.

 The great thing about this tool is that it’s free (as long as you have a Google Ads account).
 Once you log in, type in your target keyword.